 And that’s what we’re aiming for: long-term growth.

 People tend to trust their environment when it comes to content.
 Therefore, giveaways can be used well to increase word-of-mouth marketing.
 If other people on their timelines are getting a great deal, it must be worth checking out.
 This increases the reach of your account and could attract new followers who are also interested in the product or experience you’re giving away.

 These are potential new customers.

 Giveaways can be a great way of collecting your fans’ data.
 You can collect email addresses for your email list by running a giveaway and if you make sure the right people sign up, this could increase your chances of making a product sale through email marketing in the future.

 You can collect all kinds of data for your giveaway.
 People love free stuff and if it’s worth it for them, they don’t mind giving you a piece of data.

 Owning your fans’ data is getting more important to your business by the day, as organic reach is dying on social media.
-Social media platforms like Facebook and Instagram have algorithms in place who only let you reach approximately 2% of your following.
+Social media platforms like Facebook and Instagram have algorithms in place that only let you reach approximately 2% of your following.

 To reach more people on these platforms, you need to buy advertisements.
 And because advertisement impressions are rising every year, there’s no sign that this will change anytime soon.

 For this reason, you must become the owner of your fans’ data, instead of paying these social media companies.
 They are the owner of your fans’ data, and they’re letting you pay your hard-earned profits to reach them.

 Therefore, you must collect and own your fans’ data yourself.
 Fangage is a prime example of a website where you can reach 100% of your fanbase at all times while being 100% owner of their data.